It started with a sewing machine and a dream. This is how an entire company found its beginnings.

 The cost of sending a child to school in Kenya is approximately $100 a year.
 With GlobeIn’s order, ImaniXchange will be able to pay school fees for all children in the program for the next 3.5 years.
 Nuccio says it’s especially important that ImaniXchange is gaining exposure to a globally-conscious audience, such as GlobeIn customers.

 All ImaniXchange products are handmade.
 The name of the seamstress can be found on your product’s label.
-If you love your custom-designed GlobeIn Dream On Tote found in February’s Dream Artisan Box, you can send a personal note to the seamstress through ImaniXchange’s website.
 From there, notes are shared and placed on the bulletin board at the workshop to help connect and thank each artisan.

 Post by Barbara Lee.